isi-nlp/isi_darma/chat_admin/README.md

   -b BASE, --base BASE  Base prefix path for all the URLs.
 E.g., /v1 (default: None)
 ```

-NOTES:
+## Security Notes:
 * Authentication is not yet built into admin web UI.
-* Currently service  binds to loopback interface `127.0.0.1`.
+* Currently, the web server  binds to loopback interface `127.0.0.1`.
 This is intentional, as only the requests coming from same node are accepted.
-When this web UI is deployed on server, use ssh tunnel (e.g. `ssh -L 6060:localhost:6060 <server>`) to establish connection with server.
-This way, ssh takes care of authentication and only people with ssh access to server can access the admin UI.
+* If this web UI is deployed on a remote server, use ssh tunnel (e.g. `ssh -L 6060:localhost:6060 <server>`) to establish connection with server.
+This way, ssh takes care of authentication and only people with ssh access to the remote server can access the admin UI.